-- Grantees other than States and subgrantees must annually remit interest earned on federal advance payments except that the non-Federal entity may retain up to \$500 of interest earned on the account each year to pay for the costs of maintaining the account. - Grantees other than States and subgrantees must remit interest earned on Federal advance payments to the Department of Health and Human Services, Payment Management

-System (PMS), through either Automated Clearinghouse (ACH) network or Fedwire.
+- Grantees other than States and subgrantees must annually remit interest earned on federal advance payments except that the non-Federal entity may retain up to \$500 of interest earned on the account each year to pay for the costs of maintaining the account. - Grantees other than States and subgrantees must remit interest earned on Federal advance payments to the Department of Health and Human Services, Payment Management System (PMS), through either Automated Clearinghouse (ACH) network or Fedwire.
 Detailed information about electronic remittance of funds via ACH or Fedwire are specified in 2 CFR 200.305(b)(9)(i) and (ii).
 For non-Federal entities that do not have electronic remittance capability, checks must be made payable to HHS and addressed to:

 U.S. Department of Health and Human Services Program Support Services P.O.
-Box 530231 Atlanta, GA 3035-0231
+Box 530231 Atlanta, GA 30353-0231

-The remittance should be accompanied by a letter stating that the remittance is for "interest earned on Federal funds" and should include the DUNS number of the non-Federal entity making the payment.
+The remittance should be accompanied by a letter stating that the remittance is for "interest earned on Federal funds", the name of the awarding agency, the grant number(s) for which the interest was earned and the Unique Entity Identifier (UEI) of the non-Federal entity making the payment.

 Grantees, including grantees that act as pass-through entities and subgrantees have other responsibilities regarding the use of Federal funds.
 For example, all grantees and subgrantees must have procedures for determining the allowability of costs for their awards.
-We highlight the following practices related to the oversight of subgrantee compliance with the financial management requirements in the Uniform Guidance that will assist State grantees (pass-through entities) in meeting their monitoring responsibilities.
+We highlight the following practices related to the oversight of subgrantee compliance with the financial management requirements in the Uniform

+Guidance that will assist State grantees (pass-through entities) in meeting their monitoring responsibilities.
 Under 2 CFR 200.331, pass-through entities must -

-- Establish monitoring priorities based on the risks posed by each subgrantee, including risks associated with the drawdown of grant funds and remittance of interest to the Federal Government; - Monitor the fiscal activity of subgrantees as necessary to ensure that the subaward is used for authorized purposes, in compliance with Federal statutes, regulations, and the terms and conditions of the subaward; and that subaward performance goals are achieved.
+- Establish monitoring priorities based on the risks posed by each subgrantee, including risks associated with the drawdown of grant funds and remittance of interest to the Federal Government: - Monitor the fiscal activity of subgrantees as necessary to ensure that the subaward is used for authorized purposes, in compliance with Federal statutes, regulations, and the terms and conditions of the subaward; and that subaward performance goals are achieved.